OPENAIRINTERFACE/openair-spgwc/README.md

 # openair-spgwc

-Control User Plane Separation of SPGW-C and SPGW-U, SPGW-C implementation is available in this repo.
+In the Control User Plane Separation of SPGW, only the SPGW-C (Control Plane) implementation is available in this repo.

 It is distributed under `OAI Public License V1.1`.
 See [OAI Website for more details](https://www.openairinterface.org/?page_id=698).